open/close all folders

 - Around the time she turned 18, Hilary Duff made the decision to have porcelain veneers, leading to this reaction.
 Though in this case, it was less to do with reluctance to change and more to do with the fact that the veneers made her teeth look oversized.◊ She's either had them fixed or they've "settled" since, as they look more subtle now.

 - Michael Jackson.
 That is all.
-Though not everything was his fault considering that he had vitiligo, lupus and various other health problems.
+Though not everything was his fault considering that he had vitiligo, lupus and various other health problems that contributed to his deformity.
 Few will deny that he got carried away with plastic surgeries though.

 - Former tATu star Yulia Volkova became unrecognizable◊ after so much plastic surgery.